 This is why I like to do this ritual once a year.
 You can choose a season or time that you personally feel is a good time to shed these troubles.
 There are many options.
 Winter is good because we are turning inward and working on ourselves.
-Spring would be appropriate since it corresponds with new beginnings.
+Spring is appropriate since it corresponds with new beginnings.
 Summer’s heat can “burn” off our unwanted energy.
 Autumn is good for visualizing our issues falling like leaves, going into the earth where the energy is transformed and becomes positive energy to nurture the future growing season.
 Of course, you can always do this ritual at any time you feel you need it.
 Your path is your own.

 Be honest with yourself.
 No one will know what you are writing down except you and Spirit.
 Since Spirit already knows these things there is nothing to hide.
 The more honest you are the better you will feel afterward.